bengtmartensson/IrScrutinizer/ROADMAP.md

 * _IrScrutinizer_ denotes the interactive program, and the source packages `org.harctoolbox.irscrutinizer` and subordinate packages,
 * _IrpMaster_ denotes the IRP rendering engine irpmaster.jar, source package `org.harctoolbox.IrpMaster` and subordinate packages
  (discontinued; not used in IrScrutinizer 2),
-* _IrpTransmogrifier_ is [this project](https://github.com/bengtmartensson/IrpTransmogrifier), intended to replace IrpMaster, DecodeIR, Analyzer, and much more,
+* _IrpTransmogrifier_ is [this project](https://github.com/bengtmartensson/IrpTransmogrifier), that has replaced IrpMaster, DecodeIR, Analyzer, and much more,
 * _HarcHardware_ denotes a collection of "drivers" and other software that accesses hardware more or less directly, source package `org.harctoolbox.harchardware` and subordinate packages,
-* _harctoolboxbundle_ is a Github project containing the sources of IrScrutinizer and the Crystal Icons.
+* _harctoolboxbundle_ is a Github project containing IrScrutinizer.

 ## Demarkation (what _not_ to do (here!))